omkarcloud/google-maps-scraper/README.md

 3. [How to Update the Scraper to the Latest Version?](https://github.com/omkarcloud/google-maps-scraper/blob/master/advanced.md#-how-to-update-the-scraper-to-the-latest-version)
 4. [How to run Pro Version in Gitpod?](https://github.com/omkarcloud/google-maps-scraper/blob/master/advanced.md#-how-to-run-pro-version-in-gitpod)

-### Not in your Budget?

-If you are a student or a person just starting your business, and the Pro Version is not in your budget, you can let us know via [email](mailto:chetan@omkar.cloud).
-We will provide you with the Pro Version within 24 hours, with absolute 0 bureaucracy.

 ### Need More Help or Have Additional Questions?

 If you need further help, please send your queries to [chetan@omkar.cloud](mailto:chetan@omkar.cloud).
 To help us provide the best possible answer, please include as many details as possible.